Chronic Myeloid Leukemia (CML): Staging and Treatment

 How is CML staged?

 Staging for CML is broken down into three phases.
-The phases are identified by the number of immature white blood cells (called blasts) in the bloodstream.
+The phases are defined by the number of immature white blood cells (called blasts) in your bloodstream.

-• Chronic: There are less than 10% blast cells in the blood.
+• Chronic: There are less than 10% (10 out of 100) blast cells in the blood.
 This is the least aggressive of the phases.

-• Blast: There are 20% or more blast cells in the blood.
+• Blast: There are 20% or more (20 or more out of 100) blast cells in the blood.
 This is the most aggressive phase of the disease.

 How is CML treated?

 Treatment for CML depends on the stage/phase of your disease, your overall health, and your goals.
-You and your care team will work together to decide the best plan for you.
-Some treatments used in CML include:
+You and your provider will work together to decide the best plan for you.
+Some treatments used in CML may be:

 Targeted Therapy

-Targeted therapies are medications that target a specific pathway in the growth and development of a cancer cell.
+Targeted therapies are medications that target a specific pathway in how cancer cells grow and divide.
 The targets themselves are often a certain molecule (or small particle) in the body that is known or thought to play a role in cancer formation.
 The type of targeted therapy medications used in the treatment of CML are tyrosine kinase inhibitors (TKI).
 Kinase inhibitors block growth signals within cancer cells, slowing or stopping the growth of new cancer cells.

 TKIs used in the treatment of CML include asciminib, imatinib, dasatinib, nilotinib, bosutinib, and ponatinib.
-These medications do not cure CML but keep the disease from progressing to acute leukemia.
-You will have regular blood tests to measure your response to TKI therapy.
+These medications do not cure CML but can keep the disease from turning into acute leukemia.
+You will have regular blood tests to check your response to TKI therapy.

 Bone Marrow Transplant

-Transplants can be done using a donor's bone marrow or stem cells (allogeneic) or your own bone marrow or stem cells (autologous).
-Allogeneic transplants are more commonly used in patients with CML.
-Giving you a donor's marrow after marrow-killing (marrow-ablating) chemotherapy serves to "rescue" you with healthy bone marrow.
-One effect that providers see as a very important part of all allogeneic transplants is called the "graft versus tumor effect.”
+There are two types of transplants that can be used.
+An allogeneic transplant uses bone marrow or stem cells from a donor.
+An autologous transplant uses your own bone marrow or stem cells (autologous).
+Allogeneic transplants are more often used in patients with CML.
+You will be given very strong chemotherapy (marrow-ablating) before the transplant.
+The donor's marrow will "rescue" your body with the new, healthy bone marrow.
+One effect of all allogeneic transplants is called the "graft versus tumor effect.”
 This is the effect that the donor's immune system (which is part of the marrow that the donor donated) has on your cancer cells.
-The hope is that the healthy donor immune system can attack any stray cancer cells that survived the treatment before the transplant.
-Bone marrow transplants are not a first-line therapy for CML patients but may be used in patients who are no longer responding to TKI therapy.
+The hope is that the healthy donor's immune system can attack any cancer cells that survived the chemotherapy treatment before the transplant.
+Bone marrow transplants are not a first-line therapy for CML, but may be used in patients who are no longer responding to TKI therapy.

 Other Treatments

-Other types of treatments may be used in cases where TKIs are no longer working to manage the disease.
-These include:
+Other types of treatments may be used in cases where TKIs are no longer working.
+These may be:

-• Interferon alfa may be used in pregnant women and for others who cannot have a transplant.
+• Interferon alfa may be used in pregnant women and others who cannot have a transplant.

-• Chemotherapy: May be used in combination with TKI in preparation for transplant.
+• Chemotherapy: May be used in combination with TKI before transplant.

-• Radiation: May be used to palliate (relieve) symptoms related to bone pain or an enlarged spleen.
-It also may be used in preparation for transplant but is not used to treat underlying CML.
+• Radiation: May be used to palliate (relieve but not cure) symptoms related to bone pain or an enlarged spleen.
+It also may be used before transplant.

 • Surgery: In some people with CML, the spleen can become enlarged and press against other organs.
 A splenectomy (removal of the spleen) may be needed.